haakco/deploying-laravel-app/Stage_0/README.md

-# Stage 0: The different stages to learning how to deploy PHP code
+# Stage 0: Manual stage
 ## Intro
 This stage will cover simply setting up a simple server and deploying your code.